RDF Surfaces Primer

 blank surface

-Two positive surfaces, one with the triple [] a :City (which means "There is something that is a city"), and another one with the triple [] a :Cat (which means "There is something is a cat").
+Two positive surfaces, one with the triple [] a :City (which means "There is something that is a city"), and another one with the triple [] a :Cat (which means "There is something that is a cat").

 blank surface